vors/ZLocation/README.md

 ```

 Make sure to **include ZLocation import in your `$PROFILE`**.
-It intentionally doesn't alternate `$PROFILE` automatically on installation.
+It intentionally doesn't alter `$PROFILE` automatically on installation.

 This one-liner installs ZLocation, imports it and adds it to a profile.